 The Borroloola Police Station Museum offers a fascinating insight into the local history.
 The police station was constructed in 1886 when Borroloola was a significant river port and drovers’ camp.

 The buildings were used for 50 years by the police before becoming a patrol officer’s residence.
 It is the oldest surviving example of an outpost station in the Northern Territory.
 The town was a depot for resupply of cattle drives along the Gulf Stock Route and Barkly Tableland properties.
 The Police station closed in 1946.

-Carpark International National Trust Public Toilet
+Carpark Family Friendly History & Heritage International National Trust National Trust Non Smoking Public Toilet